mozilla-services/docs/source/sync/objectformats.rst

 The object structure is versioned with the version metadata stored in the meta/global payload.

-The following sections, named by the corresponding collection name, describes the various object formats and how they're used.
+The following sections, named by the corresponding collection name, describe the various object formats and how they're used.
 Note that object structures may change in the future and may not be backwards compatible.